Modern Software Engineering in the LAMMPS Molecular Dynamics Software Package: Development Process, Refactoring, Testing, and Deployment: Improved Documentation

 \section{Improved Documentation}

 In step with the modernization of the LAMMPS source code, we are modernizing the documentation.
 Historically, LAMMPS used a simple, home-grown markup language that would be translated into HTML format on a file-by-file basis.
 This was simple and very fast, but had a major drawback: mathematical expressions had to be rendered into images first.
 The resulting HTML looked rather plain and reflected the typical style of web pages in the 1990s and early 2000s.
 In addition, navigation was minimal.
-The PDF version of the manual, including its table of contents, was created from the HTML pages with a tool called HTMLDOC\cite{htmldoc}.
+The PDF version of the manual, including its table of contents, was created directly from the generated HTML pages with a tool called HTMLDOC\cite{htmldoc}.
+Figure~\ref{fig:manual} contrasts the old and the current rendering of the same manual page.

-Due to the large number of features and packages that were added over the years, the LAMMPS documentation has become large: currently (May 2025) it consists of over 1000 source files (not counting documentation that is extracted from C++ or Python source code) and has nearly 3000 pages when translated into PDF format.
+Due to the large number of features and packages that were added over the years, the LAMMPS documentation has become large: currently (2026 stable version) it consists of over 1050 source files in reStructuredText format (not counting documentation that is extracted from C++ or Python source code) and has over 3200 pages when translated into PDF format.